Gluten-Free Cheesecake

 Instructions

-- In a medium bowl, combine the gluten-free graham cracker crumbs, butter, and a tablespoon of granulated sugar.
-Stir until well combined.
+- In a bowl, mix graham cracker crumbs, melted butter, and sugar until evenly combined.

-- Add eggs into the cream cheese mixture one at a time beating well after the addition of each egg.
+- Add eggs one at a time, beating on low speed.
 Use a spatula to scrape down the sides of bowl.
 Do not overmix—beat just until combined.

 Notes